eclipse/steady/docs/public/content/admin/tutorials/registry.md

 ## Push the images to a registry

-A script was created to push the images to a remote Docker registry.
+A script was created to push the images to a local Docker registry running inside your organization.
 [This script](https://github.com/SAP/vulnerability-assessment-tool/blob/master/docker/push-images.sh) simply tags the images and pushes them towards the registry.

 To use the script you will need:

-- a registry (`gcr.io`, `docker.io`, `quay.io`)
+- a registry in your organization (e.g., [goharbor/harbor](https://github.com/goharbor/harbor))
-- a username (the account name you used to register on the registry website)
+- a username
 - @@PROJECT_NAME@@ used version

 Invoke the script with the following positional arguments.
 The script will authenticate yourself on the registry, tag your images and push them.